Altinity/altinityknowledgebase/content/en/_index.md

 For more detailed information about Altinity services support, see the following:

 * [Altinity](https://altinity.com/): Providers of Altinity.Cloud, providing SOC-2 certified support for ClickHouse.
-* [Altinity ClickHouse Documentation](https://docs.altinity.com): Detailed guides on installing and connecting ClickHouse to other services.
+* [Altinity ClickHouse Documentation](https://docs.altinity.com): Detailed guides on installing and connecting ClickHouse software to other services.
-* [ClickHouse Blog](https://altinity.com/blog/): Blog posts about ClickHouse and Altinity services.
+* [Altinity Blog](https://altinity.com/blog/): Blog posts about ClickHouse the database and Altinity services.

 The following sites are also useful references regarding ClickHouse: